American Composition girl doll, two

 painted closed mouth.
 Iris Halsey was the owner or doll designer.

 Doll has also been found in all cloth.

 1930s-1940s Magic Light Lumia Doll, 9" tall, is visible in total darkness, if

-you hold her for a few seconds by a light source she will glow, no
+you hold her for a few seconds by a light source the dolll will glow in the dark, no

 phosphorus or aluminum is used in production, thus the doll is totally

 harmless, doll is unmarked.

 Maxine Doll Company 1926-1930s - a USA company, made composition Mama and